Third-party validated (TestFort QA Lab, Dec 2025)

 "Faster Math.
 Less Power.
 Less Heat."

-Lu(x)i completes vector math workloads faster than standard libraries.
+Lu(x)i completes mathematical workloads faster than standard libraries.
 Faster completion means less time at peak power.

 Edge/Battery Systems